cawalch/jmespath.site/local_docs/current/group_by_function.md

 group_by(employees, &department)
 ```

+**Grouping result structure:**
+- `&department` extracts the department value from each employee
+- Result creates three groups:
+  - `"Engineering"`: [Alice, Charlie] - 2 employees
+  - `"Marketing"`: [Bob, Diana] - 2 employees
+  - `"Sales"`: [Eve] - 1 employee
-This groups employees by their department, creating an object where each key is a department name and each value is an array of employees in that department.
+- Each group key is the department name, each value is an array of employee objects
+- Original employee objects are preserved unchanged within their groups

 ### Grouping with Nested Properties